Independent baseball league: Outside of North America

 In Japan, the Japan Independent Baseball League Organization, which consists of the Shikoku Island League Plus and Baseball Challenge League, operates independently from Nippon Professional Baseball (NPB).
 Japan also has a variety of independent semi-professional leagues consisting of industrial teams, where players are fulltime employees of the company that own and operate the team.
 South Korea also has series of small independent leagues.

-Additionally, as of 2024, two Japanese teams without affiliation to NPB teams play within NPB's minor leagues (the Eastern League and the Western League).
-Similarly, within KBO Futures League, the minor league of Korea Baseball Organization (KBO), there is an unaffiliated team that consists only of South Korean military personnel.

 A select number of Japanese independent teams also participate in the off-season Miyazaki Phoenix League alongside Japanese and Korean minor league teams.
 An all-star team of Japanese independent and industrial league players was invited to participate at the 2025 Caribbean Series under the moniker of the Japan Breeze.